joeyklee/GEOB472/workshops/02_intro2R/README.md

 Cool so we see that our keys - apples, instagramFollowers, facebookLikes, supermarket, and vegetables - are paired with values - 10, 5, 100, TRUE, and "delicious".

+Experiment: Make your own list with related variables that might make sense to store together in a variable.
+Think about the things that might make sense to be stored together like the ingredients for a recipe and the amount necessary to make your favorite banana bread with chocolate chips ;)

+***
+###S7.2.2: Accessing data in a list
 So let's say we just wanted to know how many instagramFollowers we have.
 We can use R's dollar sign data selector "$" to specify which data object to return, in this case "instagramFollowers".

 	# ---------- accessing data objects in a list ---------- #